 tribals.
 Both the Muthuvas of Munnar and the Todas of Nilgiris consider

 the flowering of kurinji as auspicious.
 However, there are taboos that

 prevent them from destroying the plant or its withered twigs until the

-seeds mature ten months after the flowering.
+seeds mature and disperse ten months after the flowering.

 Kurinji is the flower of Lord Muruga (Murukan).
 The Muthuvan lore has

 it that their god married Valli, a veda (tribal hunter) girl, by